Requires at least 23.5 hours in physics and must include the following courses:

 Students are advised to complete math requirements as early as possible.
 Students are strongly encouraged to take either CSC 102 or CSC 111; early in their curriculum if possible.
 CSC 111 would be appropriate for majors who are interested in further study in computer science, such as through a double major or minor in Computer Science.
 Otherwise, we encourage our majors to take CSC 102.

-No student may be a candidate for a degree with a major in biophysics with a grade less than C in General Physics without special permission of the department.
+Students who wish to declare a major in Biophysics who earned a grade less than C in General Physics I or II must get permission of the Department.
 Students must achieve a minimum GPA of 2.0 in physics courses for graduation.
-In addition, all major students must complete a senior survey and participate in a senior focus group held during their senior year
+In addition, all major students must complete a senior survey and participate in a senior focus group held during their senior year.

 Physics Concentrations